 Most people need some degree of alone time for appropriate functioning.
 Whether you’re an introvert or extrovert, when you’re relaxing by yourself it’s much easier to enjoy quiet meditation, self-reflection or work through problems.
 Work through thoughts and feelings with the help of MindWander, a monthly subscription that includes a self-help workbook of activities all designed to promote emotional, physical and spiritual well-being.

-Self-care is crucial for your physical, emotional and mental well-being.
+Regular self-care is crucial for your physical, emotional and mental well-being.
 It isn’t an indulgence or something you give a fleeting thought to, but rather, something that you should never neglect.
-Knowing your worth and having a healthy work/life balance means you effectively set realistic boundaries and avoid overexertion.
+Knowing your worth through self-compassion and having a healthy work/life balance means you effectively set realistic boundaries and avoid overexertion.

 Overworking yourself, high levels of stress and exhaustion can all lead to health problems, including anxiety, depression, insomnia and heart disease.
 Need a monthly reminder that your mind and body deserve to be loved and appreciated?
 Feeling Fab gives you the tools to build me-time routines and rituals.
 Life is a precious gift and you should work to make it more meaningful every chance you get.

 There are several different ways to prioritize and focus on self-care, including getting enough sleep, eating healthy meals, adding leisure time and play to your schedule, pampering activities and spending quality time with friends.
 And if you have to, schedule it in to make sure it becomes routine.
+A few minutes in the mirror spent with positive self-talk plays a big role in recognizing and working through mental health issues.
+Deep breaths in your daily routine also go a long way to reducing your stress levels.
 You don’t need much to create effective me-time routines.
 Put on some music, grab a glass of wine and try some of these self-care strategies to soothe your soul:

 Take a bath.